gezalore/designbench/docs/source/compare.rst

 This suggests that using Clang indeed makes verilation ~1% slower on average, across these cases.
-How you use that information (whether you care or not), is of course outside the scope of this discussion, but designbench can give you robust data to help you make decisions.
+How you use that information (whether you care or not), is of course outside the scope of this discussion, but RTLMeter can give you robust data to help you make decisions.

 Evaluating the effect of Verilator options
 ------------------------------------------

-You can use the ``--compileArgs`` option of ``./designbench run`` to pass additional command line arguments to ``verilator`` during compilation.
+You can use the ``--compileArgs`` option of ``./rtlmeter run`` to pass additional command line arguments to ``verilator`` during compilation.
 As an example, let's use this to check the effect of the ``--public-flat-rw`` Verilator option.
-Note the ``=`` used to prevent ``./designbench run`` from trying to parse the extra option as an argument to itself:
+Note the ``=`` used to prevent ``./rtlmeter run`` from trying to parse the extra option as an argument to itself:

 .. code:: shell

-    ./designbench run --cases 'VeeR*:default:cmark' --workRoot work-base
+    ./rtlmeter run --cases 'VeeR*:default:cmark' --workRoot work-base
-    ./designbench run --cases 'VeeR*:default:cmark' --workRoot work-pfrw --compileArgs="--public-flat-rw"
+    ./rtlmeter run --cases 'VeeR*:default:cmark' --workRoot work-pfrw --compileArgs="--public-flat-rw"

 Then run:

 .. code:: shell

-    ./designbench compare work-base work-pfrw
+    ./rtlmeter compare work-base work-pfrw

 Which shows: